Tomáš Poláček

-Tomáš Poláček (born 29 August 1980) is a Czech professional football midfielder playing for FC Přední Kopanina.
+Tomáš Poláček (born 29 August 1980) is a Czech semi-retired professional footballer who played as a midfielder.
+Since 2011, he has been plaing only on amateur level.

 Club career

 Born in Planá, he started playing for SK Slavia Prague at the age of 14.
 In 2000 FK Siad Most bought him from Slavia.
 In fall 2005 they were promoted to Czech First League.
 On 1 August 2005 after the 4th round unexpectedly Sparta Prague bought him.
 He played as starter all 6 group matches of the 2005–06 UEFA Champions League however Sparta ended up 4th and eliminated in the group.
 In July 2006 he joined FK Mladá Boleslav, where he played until 2010.

 In February 2011, Poláček signed with Serbian club FK Sloboda Point Sevojno.
 He left Serbia in summer 2011 and returned to the Czech Republic where he joined FK Chmel Blšany.
 In 2014, after a spell at FC Chabry, he joined FC Přední Kopanina.

 International career

-Tomáš Poláček has represented Czech Republic at U-15 and U-18 levels.
+Tomáš Poláček has represented Czech Republic at U15–U18 levels.